Buying Guides

 The Bottom Line

-The SHW Mission 48-Inch Desk is our top pick for most small home offices — 28,800+ reviews, 4.6 stars, 6 finish options, and a price that undercuts most competitors.
-If you need something smaller, the SHW Mission 40-Inch uses the same design in a closet-friendly footprint.
-And if a standing desk fits your workflow, the ErGear 47-Inch offers the best combination of weight capacity (176 lbs) and surface area for the price.
+The SHW Mission 48-Inch is the one we'd buy for most small home offices.
+28,800+ reviews, 4.6 stars, 6 finishes, and a price that makes the decision easy.
+Need something smaller?
+The SHW Mission 40-Inch is the same design in a closet-friendly footprint.
+Want to stand?
+The ErGear 47-Inch gives you 176 lbs of capacity and enough surface for two monitors — nothing else in this price range does both.

-Measure your space first.
+Measure your space.
 Subtract clearance.
-Then pick the desk that fits — not the one that looks good in a product photo.
+Buy the desk that fits your room, not the one that looks good in a product photo.

 About the Author